PostHog/posthog.com/contents/docs/deployment/deploy-gcs.md

 #### Check Your Firewall/Security Group if You Cannot Connect to a Port

-If you are unable to connect to a certain port, this might be due to the firewall or security group settings for your VM.
+If you are unable to connect to a certain port, this might be due to the firewall or security group settings for your VM Instance.

-##### Firewal Issues
+##### UFW Firewal Issues

 Generally, this is a matter of running: